zedlopez/ifm/The Recipe Book.md

 ^^{looking+action+}^^{rooms+kind+: descriptions}^^{rooms+kind+: printing the room contents}^^{precedence: of displayed items}^^{descriptions (displayed): initial appearance of thing}^^{descriptions (displayed): notable things in room}^^{descriptions (displayed): miscellaneous things in room}^^{descriptions (displayed): room contents}^^{mentioned / unmentioned (thing)+prop+} ^^{unmentioned / mentioned (thing)+prop+} ^^{mentioned (thing)+propcat+} ^^{unmentioned (thing)+propcat+}^^{marked for listing / unmarked for listing (thing)+prop+} ^^{unmarked for listing / marked for listing (thing)+prop+} ^^{marked for listing (thing)+propcat+} ^^{unmarked for listing (thing)+propcat+}^^{writing a paragraph about+descactivity+} ^^{writing a paragraph about+activity+} ^^{writing a paragraph about+activitycat+}^^{listing nondescript items of something+descactivity+} ^^{listing nondescript items of something+activity+} ^^{listing nondescript items of something+activitycat+}^^{printing room description details of something+descactivity+} ^^{printing room description details of something+activity+} ^^{printing room description details of something+activitycat+}^^{printing a locale paragraph about something+descactivity+} ^^{printing a locale paragraph about+activity+} ^^{printing a locale paragraph about+activitycat+}^^{paragraph: writing a paragraph about+activity+}^^{nondescript items: listing nondescript items of something+activity+}^^{room description details: printing room description details of something+activity+}^^{locale paragraph: printing a locale paragraph about something+activity+}
 The printing of a room description is a more delicate business than it might initially seem to be: Inform has to consider all the objects that the player might have brought into the room or dropped there, and all the objects on visible supporters, and decide how to group and list them.

-All of this behavior is handled by the looking command, so we find the relevant rules in the carry out looking rulebook.
+All of this behaviour is handled by the looking command, so we find the relevant rules in the carry out looking rulebook.
 To go through the elements step by step:

 Looking begins by printing the name and description of the room we're in.
 We can introduce variations into room names and descriptions by changing their printed name and description properties, as in